 records of employment

-statutory compliance certificates (PAT, EIC, gas safety and fire equipment service, and where necessary fire alarm service, emergency lighting service and lightning conductor check) – obtained from our deanery partners
+statutory compliance certificates (PAT, EIC,)

-health and safety records
+health and safety record retention periods

 There are different health and safety records retention periods to be aware of, but as a rule of thumb, most health and safety records should be kept for five years.
 In cases of a minor involved, records need to be kept until five years after their 18th birthday.